 The Yasser Arafat International Airport in Gaza, located close to the Egyptian border, was opened on 24 November 1998 but lasted only two years until the 8th of October 2000, when the second Intifada (the Arabic word for the uprising in English) started.
 The Gaza International Airport, as it was named at that time, was destroyed by the Israeli forces.

-Therefore, since 2000, Palestine does not possess an operating airport in its territory.
-This unfortunately means that it is not possible to get a direct flight to the West Bank, Palestine.
+Therefore, since 2000, Palestine has not had an operating airport in its territory.
+Unfortunately, this means that it is impossible to get a direct flight to the West Bank, Palestine.
 Even though the Yasser Arafat Airport was destroyed, three small Palestinian airlines still operate out of a local airport in Egypt.

 No civilian airports within the West Bank

-Note that all Palestinian ID card-holders cannot travel to Israel or the Palestinian Authority through Ben Gurion Airport.
-The Israeli government requires them to fly to Amman, Jordan and enter via the Allenby Bridge border crossing located nearby Jericho in the West Bank.
+Note that all Palestinian ID cardholders cannot travel to Israel or the Palestinian Authority through Ben Gurion Airport.
+The Israeli government requires them to fly to Amman, Jordan, and enter via the Allenby Bridge border crossing located near Jericho in the West Bank.

 1. Fly to Ben-Gurion International Airport

-Alternatively, you can also catch a bus from within Jerusalem which will take you to the Arab central bus station in the Musara Area of Palestine.
-From there you can catch a connecting bus to any other major Palestinian city.
+Alternatively, you can also catch a bus from Jerusalem that will take you to the Arab central bus station in the Musara Area of Palestine.
+You can catch a connecting bus to any other major Palestinian city from there.

-In our opinion, flying to Ben Gurion (Tel Aviv) is the easiest option.
+We believe flying to Ben Gurion (Tel Aviv) is the easiest option to get to Palestine.

 2. Fly to the Queen Alia International Airport in Amman, Jordan

-This border bridge is 57km away from Amman, and is located in the scenic southern Jordan Valley.
+This border bridge is 57km from Amman and is in the scenic southern Jordan Valley.
 The border crossing is open from Sunday until Thursday (08:00 am – 08:00 pm) for arrivals and 8:00 am to 2:00 pm for departures.
 Be aware that on Friday and Saturday, it is only open for 5 hours from 08:00 am– 1:00 pm in observance of the Jewish holidays.

 Traveling from Jordan to Palestine

-Once you are through the checkpoint, however, you can get a shared or private taxi which can take you directly to Jerusalem, Hebron, Ramallah, Nablus, or any other city.
+However, once you are through the checkpoint, you can get a shared or private taxi that can take you directly to Jerusalem, Hebron, Ramallah, Nablus, or any other city.

-Traveling to Palestine through the Allenby Bridge (Israeli)/King Hussein Bridge (Jordanian) is something you should prepare yourself for in advance of your arrival in Jordan and is not one which we recommend.
+Traveling to Palestine through the Allenby Bridge (Israeli)/King Hussein Bridge (Jordanian) is something you should prepare for in advance of your arrival in Jordan and is not recommended.

-It is unlikely there will be anyone who can communicate in English at any of the three border points you must go through to gain entry into Palestine.
+There is unlikely anyone who can communicate in English at any of the three border points you must go through to gain entry into Palestine.

 The journey from Amman International Airport (Queen Alia) in Jordan to the King Hussein/Allenby Bridge (Israeli) takes roughly an hour and should cost approximately 30 JDs (Jordanian Dinars).

 The procedure upon arriving at the border is straightforward.
-However please remember that if you carry a foreign passport you will have to ask for the foreign passport checkpoint.
+However, please remember that if you carry a foreign passport, you must ask for the foreign passport checkpoint.

-Of the two buses which will take you to the Israeli border, make sure you ask for and board the one for foreign passengers.
+Of the two buses that will take you to the Israeli border, make sure you ask for and board the one for foreign passengers.

-If you do not know where the bus for foreign passengers is located, you can ask any available airport administrator or information specialist.
+If you do not know where the bus for foreign passengers is, you can ask any airport administrator or information specialist.
 Once on the bus, it can take up to 40 minutes to get from the Jordanian checkpoint to the Israeli checkpoint.

-Once you arrive at the Israeli border, collect your baggage and follow the crowd or ask for where you can get your bag tagged for inspection.
+Once you arrive at the Israeli border, collect your baggage and follow the crowd or ask where to get your bag tagged for inspection.
 You will have to go through border control procedures and passport checking, where you may or may not be asked to wait for your details to be verified.

 Your passport might be held for a number of reasons, and the staff at the Israeli border control will most likely not offer explanations as to why.
-We strongly advice to not ask questions and simply be patient as you wait out this process which can take hours.
+We strongly advise you not to ask questions and simply be patient as you wait out this process, which can take hours.

-After you leave the Israeli border, you will find taxis waiting for you which will take you to Jerusalem.
-If you are going to other West Bank cities besides Jerusalem, such as Hebron, you may need to take a bus to the Palestinian border
+After you leave the Israeli border, you will find taxis waiting for you, taking you to Jerusalem.
+If you go to other West Bank cities besides Jerusalem, such as Hebron, you may need to take a bus to the Palestinian border

-Once you reach the Palestinian border you will again find many taxis which will take you to whichever Palestinian city you ask for.
-A shared taxi from there will cost you approximately 35 shekels to Nablus, and 50 shekels to Hebron or Ramallah.
+Once you reach the Palestinian border, you will again find many taxis that will take you to whichever Palestinian city you ask for.
+A shared taxi from there will cost you approximately 35 shekels to Nablus and 50 shekels to Hebron or Ramallah.
 We recommend to agree on a price before the start of the journey.

 Final Conclusion

-Flying to Ben Gurion (Tel Aviv) is the easiest point of arrival in our opinion.
-Most Americans and Europeans are issued with a 3-month visa upon arrival once they clear customs.
+Flying to Ben Gurion (Tel Aviv) is the easiest point of arrival.
+Most Americans and Europeans are issued a 3-month visa upon arrival once they clear customs.

 How to Get a Visa to Enter the West BankTraveling around Israel and Palestine